achanbour/ml-mpt-project/README.md

 ![](tree.png)

-At every node, 4 parameters are evaluated and shown: A stock's EWMA price as features, the squared error, the sample size and the stocks' weights as targets.
+At every node, 4 parameters are evaluated and shown: The EWMA of a stock's price as features, the squared error, the sample size and the stocks' weights as targets.